Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: Introduction

 Goal-Conditioned Reinforcement Learning (GCRL) is a framework for learning policies capable of performing multiple tasks given at runtime.
 The recent success of foundation models has popularized both natural language (\cite{rocamonde2023vision,brohan2022rt,black2024pi_0}) and demonstrations (\cite{ren2025motion,sontakke2023roboclip}) as ergonomic means of task specification.
 Yet, the inherent ambiguity of these instruction modalities remains a challenge for correctness~guarantees.

 Formal specifications have been proposed for specifying tasks to goal-conditioned policies.
-While their well-defined semantics make them appealing, approaches that rely on hierarchical planning, i.e., planning over the induced automaton of a formal specification and instructing a goal-conditioned policy to execute the plan (\cite{jothimurugan2021compositional,qiu2023instructing}), are inherently suboptimal due to the myopia of their high-level planner and goal-conditioned policy.
-Conditioning reinforcement learning (RL) policies on Linear Temporal Logic (LTL) specifications was proposed by \cite{vaezipoor2021ltl2action}, using a graph neural network (GNN) to encode abstract syntax trees of LTL formulas.
-But, generalization is an inherent limitation due to the use of LTL (\cite{yalcinkaya24compositional}).
+While their well-defined semantics make them appealing, approaches that rely on hierarchical planning, i.e., planning over the induced automaton of a formal specification and instructing a goal-conditioned policy to execute the plan (\cite{jothimurugan2021compositional,qiu2023instructing}), are inherently suboptimal due to the myopia of their goal-conditioned policies.
+Conditioning Reinforcement Learning (RL) policies on Linear Temporal Logic (LTL) specifications was proposed by \cite{vaezipoor2021ltl2action}, using a Graph Neural Network (GNN) to encode abstract syntax trees of LTL formulas.
+However, generalization is an inherent limitation due to their use of LTL (\cite{yalcinkaya24compositional}).

 In our previous work (\cite{yalcinkaya2023automata,yalcinkaya24compositional}), we proposed using Deterministic Finite Automaton (DFA) as a means of task specification and conditioning the policy on pretrained DFA \emph{embeddings}.
 To do so, we first identified a large class of DFAs that capture most of the finite temporal tasks studied in the literature.
 We then pretrained a Graph Attention Network (GATv2) (\cite{brody2021attentive}) to map these DFAs to latent vector representations.
 Our empirical evaluation demonstrated that conditioning on DFA embeddings enables optimal multi-task policy learning for a large class of DFAs.
 However, no theoretical analysis or guarantees were given for this technique.